timescale/docs.timescale.com-content/tutorials/tutorial-grafana.md

 Now let’s configure our Worldmap visualization.
 Select the 'Visualization' tab in the far left of the Grafana user interface.
 You’ll see options for 'Map Visual Options', 'Map Data Options', and more.

-We are concerned with the 'Field Mappings' section.
+First, make sure the 'Map Data Options' are set to 'table' and 'current'.
+Then in the 'Field Mappings' section.
 We will set the 'Table Query Format' to be ‘Table’.
-Then we can map the 'Latitude Field' to our `latitude` variable, the 'Longitude Field' to our `longitude` variable, and the 'Metric' field to our `value` variable.
+We can map the 'Latitude Field' to our `latitude` variable, the 'Longitude Field' to our `longitude` variable, and the 'Metric' field to our `value` variable.

+In the 'Map Visual Options', set the 'Min Circle Size' to 1 and the 'Max Circle Size' to 5.

+In the 'Threshold Options' set the 'Thresholds' to '2,5,10'.
+This will auto configure a set of colors.
+Any plot whose `value` is below 2 will be a color, any `value` between 2 and 5 will be another color, any `value` between 5 and 10 will be a third color, and any `value` over 10 will be a fourth color.

 Your configuration should look like this:

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/screenshots-for-grafana-tutorial/grafana-fieldmapping.png" alt="Mapping Worldmap fields to query results in Grafana"/>